 Also, caffeine is diureticiA substance that enables the kidneys to produce more urine and get rid of the excess fluid from the body that can make your kids pee more frequently.
 (1)

 You may replace caffeinated tea with herbal tea.
-However, make sure that the ingredients in the tea are suitable for your child.
-For instance, some herbs that suit one child may not suit some other.
+However, make sure that the ingredients in the tea are suitable for your child, as some herbs that suit one child may not suit the other.
+Also, always consult a healthcare provider before introducing any new beverage to your child.

 What Is The Right Age For Children To Start Drinking Tea?